Today’s Post by Joe Farace

 One of my goals in attending the show was to shoot my old (in Internet years) Olympus Pen E-P3 with the so called “worthless” 15mm f/8.0 Body Cap lens that turned out to be anything but worthless.
 The big question you might be asking: How did the lens do?

-First of all, the lens is far from worthless and you can see and read about that in my post on our sister blog, Mirrorless Photo Tips.
+First of all, the lens is far from worthless.
 In fact for less than fifty bucks it’s a good deal.

 Second, is it the perfect car show lens?
 Here, as the Magic 8 Ball once said, “the results are less than clear.”
 It gets top grades for convenience.
 Unlike Oly’s 9mm f/8.0 Fisheye Body Cap lens it’s not as focus sensitive and has three manual (notched) distance settings: Close up, normal and infinity, the latter two being so close that when I did some testing in the days before the show, I could see no difference in sharpness between the latter two focus settings.
 And using it is fast!
 There’s no waiting for the camera to focus, it’s just BANG!
 Make the shot.